 With a huge selection of beaches, there is always another Florida beach vacation to come back for.
 Here are five beautiful beaches to start with:

-Key West: sits at the southernmost end of U.S. Route 1.
-Known for famous residents, such as Ernest Hemingway and Jimmy Buffet, the Key offers several fine beaches.
+Sitting at the southernmost end of U.S. Route 1, Key West is known for famous residents, such as Ernest Hemingway and Jimmy Buffet.
+Key West is a beloved beach wedding destination in Florida but offers several fine beaches for those who seek relaxing.
 In addition to the popular Smather’s beach, smaller spots include pet-friendly Higg’s beach and Ft.
-Zachary Taylor Historic Park, which boasts a Civil War-era fort.
+Zachary Taylor Historic Park, which boasts a Civil War fort.

 The more than 1300 miles long coastline offers perfect conditions from various types of activities at the beach and in the ocean.

 If you always wanted to learn how to surf, make sure to do it on your Florida beach vacation!
 With comfortable sea temperatures, easy water access and light to moderate waves, The Sunshine State is an ideal place to get on the board.